 Permits for home occupations may be terminated if it is found that, notwithstanding any provision of this chapter, the use is being conducted in a manner which is detrimental to the public health, safety or welfare, and adversely affects the residential qualities of adjacent properties.
-In making such findings, city council shall hold a public hearing in the same manner as provided in Chapter 17.80.
+In making such findings, [the board of adjustment](#)[city council](#) shall hold a public hearing in the same manner as provided in Chapter 17.80.